Instrument CLI Scripts

 -

-A Gearman/Beanstalk/RabbitMQ/Redis worker that executes a single task at a time.
+A RabbitMQ, Redis, SQS or other queue workers that execute a single task at a time.

 -

-A PHP based webserver that executes a single request at a time, for example RoadRunner or Octane.
+A PHP-based webserver that executes a single request at a time, for example FrankenPHP, RoadRunner or Laravel Octane.

-If you have such a worker, instrumentation requires you to call start()
+If you have such a worker, instrumentation requires you to call Profiler::start()

 around the execution of each individual task or job.